Tiverton, Rhode Island: Education

-Tiverton has five public schools: Poccasset Elementary School, Fort Barton Elementary School, Ranger Elementary School (recently demolished and rebuilt), Tiverton Middle School, and Tiverton High School.
+Tiverton has five public schools: Pocasset Elementary School, Fort Barton Elementary School, Ranger Elementary School (recently demolished and rebuilt), Tiverton Middle School, and Tiverton High School.
 The town is its own district and a part of the Newport County district.

 Library

 The Tiverton Public Library was chartered by the state in 1927.
 The library was housed in several locations around town over the years.

 In June 2015 a new 24,000 square foot building was opened, incorporating a meeting hall, teen room, cafe, children's library, and public courtyard spaces.
 The new building, designed by Union Studio architects, features a clock tower and gabled ends.
 The new library received an AIA Rhode Island Design Award for Merit in 2018.

 A branch, the Union Public Library located at 3832 Main Road and part of the Tiverton Four Corners Historic District, has operated on that site almost continuously since 1820, although the current Early Victorian building dates from 1868.
 A paid staff member is assisted by volunteers from the Union Public Library Association to provide a reading room and library services.